cppitems/ex3.3/README.md

 **Note**: if you do not provide a define for `SYNC_METHOD`, `SYNC_METHOD=SYNC_NONE` is used as default, i.e. the non-thread-safe baseline implementation in `include/shared_ptr_sync_none.hpp` is selected and tested.

 ## Benchmark
 The benchmark in `src/sync_benchmark.cpp` measures the runtime of a scenario where a resource is passed to four threads via a `shared_pointer` (similar to **TestD_threads**) and each thread makes "heavy use" of the `shared_ptr`s SMFs due to passing it to a nested function in a loop.
-Futher the benchmark utilizes and compares the two versions of the `shared_ptr` you implemented:
+Further the benchmark utilizes and compares the two versions of the `shared_ptr` you implemented:
 - `include/shared_ptr_sync_atomics.hpp` which uses *atomics* to synchronize access to the reference counters.
 - `include/shared_ptr_sync_critical_sections.hpp` which uses *critical sections* (locks) to synchronize access to the reference counters.
 You can build and run the benchmark using the following commands: